-DRM125

-Technical Production
+DRM125 Technical Production 3 cr. hr.

 This course is designed to give the student experiential learning in aspects of technical theatre.
 A production course especially in tandem with theatre productions, it includes work in the following areas: lighting, sets, props, stage management, or sound.